 Shoshana V. Aronowitz, PhD, MSHP, FNP-BC

 Healthcare settings are unfortunately often places where people who use drugs face maltreatment and inequitable care.
-Nursing practice, research, and advocacy that center the voice
+Nursing practice, research, and advocacy that center the voices and experiences of people who use drugs and people with substance use disorders is vital to ensuring that people who use drugs feel safe and respected in healthcare environments.

 I began my teaching career as a psychiatric nursing clinical instructor at the University of Vermont.
 During my doctoral studies, I assisted in the creation of “Opioids: From Receptors to Epidemic,” a novel transdisciplinary course housed in the School of Nursing.
 I also provide guest lectures about harm reduction and substance use disorder treatment.
 I currently teach NUR 547: Scientific Inquiry for Evidence-Based Practice.